 2017: The year of the Cyber Attack

-In 2017, ransomware strikes in the most brutal and merciless way possible to cause maximum disruption and instill utmost panic in the user.
+In 2017, ransomware strikes in the most brutal and merciless way possible to cause maximum disruption and instill utmost panic in the user in terms of a lack of ransomware protection.
 It no longer targets just individual users but entire networks, including those in hospitals.
 All easily brought down at just the click of a button.
 Ransomware today is commonly divided into two types: Locky Ransomware and Crypto Locker.
 The former locks the user out of their device until the ransom is paid, while the latter encrypts all of the user’s files offering the decryption key for a hefty price.
 The most prevalent ransomware strains out there today include Tescrypt, Crowti and Fakebsod, though in total there are over 120 variants of ransomware.

 It cost you how much?!